AndrewS622/Introduction-to-Artificial-Intelligence/README.md

 7. Language- Natural Language Processing, Context-Free Grammar, Markov Models, Naive Bayes, Information Extraction and Word Representation

 All programming is done in Python and the assignments for each week are as follows:
 1. 0a.
-Degrees- Write a program that determines how many degrees of separation apart two actors are.
+Degrees- Write a program that determines how many degrees of separation apart two actors are using breadth-first search.
 1. 0b.
 Tic-Tac-Toe- Implement an AI to play Tic-Tac-Toe optimally by using minimax.
 2. 1a.
-Knights- Write a program to solve logic puzzles.
+Knights- Write a program to solve logic puzzles using propositional logic.
 2. 1b.
 Minesweeper- Write an AI to play Minesweeper using logical inference.
 3. 2a.
-PageRank- Write an AI to rank web pages by importance, using both sampling and iteration.
+PageRank- Write an AI to rank web pages by importance, using both Markov Chain sampling and numerical iteration.
 3. 2b.
 Heredity- Write an AI to assess the likelihood that a person will have a particular genetic trait.
 4. 3a.
-Crossword- Write an AI to generate crossword puzzles.
+Crossword- Write an AI to generate crossword puzzles based on constraint satisfaction.
 5. 4a.
-Shopping- Write an AI to predict whether online shopping customers will complete a purchase.
+Shopping- Write an AI to predict whether online shopping customers will complete a purchase using a nearest-neighbor approach.
 5. 4b.
 Nim- Write an AI that teaches itself to play Nim through reinforcement learning.
 6. 5a.
-Traffic- Write an AI to identify which traffic sign appears in a photograhph.
+Traffic- Write an AI to identify which traffic sign appears in a photograph using a convolutional neural network.
 7. 6a.
-Parser- Write an AI to parse sentences and extract noun phrases.
+Parser- Write an AI to parse sentences and extract noun phrases based on a context-free grammar representation.
 7. 6b.
-Questions- Write an AI to answer questions.
+Questions- Write an AI to answer questions by computing TF-IDF values.